vlad-ds/programming-notes/python/airflow.md

 #### Branching

 Provides conditional logic within airflow.
 Tasks can be executed or skipped depending on the result of an operator.
-By default we use a `BanchPythonOperator`.
+By default we use a `BranchPythonOperator`.
 Takes a `python_callable` to return the next task id (or list of ids) to follow.

 ```python
 def branch_test(**kwargs):